syncfusion-content/jsp-docs/jsp/PivotChart/Export.md

 # Exporting

-The PivotChart control can be exported to the following file formats.
+The pivot chart control can be exported to the following file formats:

-* Excel
+* Microsoft Excel
-* Word
+* Microsoft Word
 * PDF
 * Image

-The PivotChart control can be exported by invoking **“exportPivotChart”** method, with an appropriate export option as parameter.
+The pivot chart control can be exported by invoking the **“exportPivotChart”** method with an appropriate export option as a parameter.

-## Excel Export
+## Excel export

-User can export contents of the PivotChart to Excel document for future archival, references and analysis purposes.
+You can export the contents of the pivot chart to an Excel document for future archival, references, and analysis purposes.

-To achieve Excel export, method name **"ExcelExport"** and file name is sent as the parameter.
+To achieve Excel export, the method name **"ExcelExport"** and the file name are set as parameters.

 {% highlight html %}